This post may include affiliate links.

 Once your vegetables are prepped, the assembly takes about five minutes.
 Here’s the flow:

-2. Toast the pine nuts.
-Dry skillet, medium heat, 3 minutes, stirring often.
+- Toast the pine nuts.
+Dry skillet over medium heat; cook for 3 minutes, stirring often.
 Transfer to a plate immediately so they stop cooking.

-4. Combine.
-Sprinkle salt over the vegetables, then add the dressing, pine nuts, and feta.
+- Combine.
+Sprinkle the vegetables with salt, then add the dressing, pine nuts, and feta.
 Toss until everything’s coated.

-5. Taste and serve.
-Add another pinch of salt if it needs it, or chill briefly to let the flavors meld.
+- Taste and serve.
+Add another pinch of salt if needed, or chill briefly to let the flavors meld.

 Ways To Serve It